Hasan-Bahzad/5g-wireless-network-simulation/README.md

-# 5g-wireless-network-simulation.

-5G wireless network simulation and RF planning project using OMNeT++ for urban and suburban deployment scenarios.
----

 # Overview

 Designed and simulated a scalable 5G wireless network infrastructure for urban and suburban environments using OMNeT++.
 The project focused on RF planning, network topology design, QoS optimization, and wireless performance evaluation.